Branding

 How can a brand “own” a color?

 When you think of blue, you might think of IBM.
 When you think brown, UPS.
-When you think red, which brand do you think of?
+When you think of red, which brand do you think of?
 What about green?

 Owning a color can be tricky.
 It’s not easy, and it doesn’t happen overnight.
-It takes patience, consistency, an understanding of color psychology, and a well considered brand strategy.
+It takes patience, consistency, an understanding of color psychology, and a well-considered brand strategy.
 In this article, we’ll offer a few of the best ways to put color to work for you.

 1. Create color standards